-We all want our Mac to run fast, and hate it when the machine keeps freezing (or frozen, sometimes).
+We all want our Macs to run fast and hate it if the machine keeps freezing (or completely frozen, sometimes).
 When that happens, frustration sets in.

-In this article, we're going to share some of the common Mac freezing scenarios together with quick fixes to unfreeze the Mac.
+In this article, we’re going to share some common Mac freezing scenarios, along with quick fixes.

-For better reading experience, we break down all common scenarios into five sections.
-Just navigate the Table of Content below to help yourself jump to the right section based on the scenario that best matches your case.
+For better reading experience, we break down the scenarios into five sections.
+Just navigate the Table of Content below to help yourself jump to the right section based on the scenario that fits your situation.

-Most of the time, your Mac will run slowly, hang up, or become totally frozen when the computer runs out of memory and it has to use some of the disk instead of RAM.
+Your Mac may also run slowly, hang up, or become totally frozen when the computer runs out of memory and it has to use the disk instead of RAM.

 You can use iStats Menus to check real-time memory usage and other key performance metrics of your Mac.
 It’s also an app we recommend for diagnosing Mac issues.

-Keep reading for how to unfreeze your Mac...
+Read on for how to unfreeze your Mac under different scenarios.

 1. Your Mac Freezes Randomly